Ruthless Quotas at Amazon Are Permanently Maiming Employees

 In September 2017, Amazon announced a search for a second headquarters, saying it would invest more than $5 billion and bring as many as 50,000 jobs to whichever city won the sweepstakes.

-Indiana Gov. Eric Holcomb got the news while on a trip to Japan.
+Indiana Governor Eric Holcomb got the news while on a trip to Japan.
 He returned home on a Friday night and spent the weekend in deliberations.
 On Monday, he announced his state would join the bidding war.
 He put the Indiana Economic Development Corporation in charge of putting together a package of local and state incentives.

 “We are doing what Amazon has asked us to do: coordinating efforts with all interested regions of the state to put our best bid forward,” he said in the statement.